Gard6n/IDK_HyprFiles/README.md

 # Hyprland_Dot_Files
 This is my personal dotfiles that I use for hyprland

-The programs that I am using for this setup:
+## Programs
+Applications that the dotfiles are configured for

 - waybar
 - nwg-display